Last Updated on April 3, 2020

 - 1 Teaspoon of Bentonite Clay: bought in bulk at Rainbow

-- 2-3 Drops of Essential Oil: bought in small glass bottles
+- 2-3 Drops of Oil: like sweet almond or olive oil bought in glass bottles

 Activated charcoal is very fine and very free.
 The bottle at Rainbow is even labeled with warning.
 You open it and a mushroom cloud arises.
 The other ingredients are used to weigh the powder down and give it sticking power.